 The Scots pine (Pinus sylvestris) belongs to Pinaceae (the Pine family).
-It is a tall evergreen tree that is native to Eurasia.
+It is a tall evergreen tree that is widely distributed from Europe to Siberia.
 This tree grows in high-altitude mountains, and it can reach 45 m in height.
 The bark is thick, scaly dark gray-brown on the lower trunk, and thin, flaky and orange on the upper trunk and branches.
 The leaves are linear, glaucous blue-green.
 The fruits are strobiles, which are pointed ovoid-conic, gray-green to yellow-brown at maturity, 3-7.5 cm long.